albenakr/the-book-club/README.md

 fix admin for order

 OrderLiteItem model - currently both book and plan are not compulsory, so someone could submit an order without either

+to review allauth formatting from Code Institute in base.css(the main one)

+order total on chechout page is not showing